JPN1066 : Level A (HE Entry Level) Japanese II

 Assessment Rationale And Relationship

-The two best submissions will count towards the final mark.
+The two in-class writing assessments will count towards the final mark.

 Regular vocabulary, grammar and kanji tests are necessary in order to allow students to acquire competence in a steady and growing fashion.
 It also gives students the possibility to have constant feedback on their performance.

 Weekly tests give students the opportunity to monitor and review their progress, while the formal examinations provide a summary assessment as well as a chance to review progress before continuing onto JPN2010.